Test Taker Guides

 What is the APT (Arabic Proficiency Test)?

 The APT is a web-based test that assesses Arabic language proficiency.
 The APT has four sections – Reading, Writing, Listening and Speaking - and the results of this test inform test takers and educators about learning progress and program effectiveness.
 Test items are based on real-world, everyday situations.
-APT measures a test taker’s language ability according to Benchmark Levels.
+APT measures a test taker’s language ability according to Language Proficiency Levels.
 Test results will indicate the level of proficiency achieved for each section of the test.

 We recommend that test takers read the Proficiency levels and Rubric/Scoring Guide for information about the skills you will need to demonstrate in order to achieve a certain proficiency level.
 Links to the Guide are provided in Arabic and English.